rlawrenc/cosc_304/labs/lab3/assign/README.md

 +-------------------------+-----------+-----------+----------------+
 ```

-2. Return the customer id, name, shipment date, and state for all customers in `'BC'` or `'IA'` that have had a shipment in `2022`.
+2. Return the customer id, name, state, and shipment date for all customers in `'BC'` or `'IA'` that have had a shipment in `2022`.
 Note you can use [YEAR() function](https://dev.mysql.com/doc/refman/8.0/en/date-and-time-functions.html#function_year) to get the year form the shipment date or use date comparisons.
 Order by `shipdate` descending.

 #### Output:
 ```